Does Fasting Help Treat Allergies and Sensitivities?

 If you are interested in fasting to get rid of annoying seasonal allergy symptoms or minor food intolerances, I highly recommend trying it.
 Of course, it’s going to be hard to not eat food, but try to set a day or two in the future to just consume water.
 Take the day as something special, reflect and enjoy yourself free of stress.

-In addition to calorie restriction, the other thing I highly recommend for treating allergies is proper nutrition.
+In addition to calorie restriction, the other thing I recommend for treating allergies is proper nutrition.
 I’d like to mention that many people living in this generation are deficient in sulfur due to the poor quality and overuse of our fertile soils.
 Biologically available organic MSM crystals have changed my health in a plethora of ways, including improving my allergies dramatically.
 This stuff is my natural and cheap alternative to allergy medicines and antihistamines.
-One dose will instantly cure sulfur deficiency and give you a noticeable boost of energy and calmness.
+One dose will instantly eliminate sulfur deficiency and give you a noticeable boost of energy and calmness.

 Talk to you soon,